-I’m really pleased to share this interview with Karen Vikke, a social worker from Denmark who takes wonderful photos with her iPhone.
+I’m really pleased to share this interview with Karen Vikke, a social worker from Denmark who does wonderful urban photography with her iPhone.
 She loves to explore the city, finding interesting architecture and people to photograph.
 In this interview you’ll learn more about Karen, and how she takes such great iPhone photos in the urban landscape.

 Tell us a little bit about yourself.